JMargueritatLab/pymodaq_plugins_acs_motion/README.rst

 Installation instructions
 =========================

-* PyMoDAQ’s version.
+* PyMoDAQ’s version: developed with PyMoDAQ 5.0.5
-* Operating system’s version.
+* Operating system’s version: Windows 11
-* What manufacturer’s drivers should be installed to make this plugin run?
+* What manufacturer’s drivers should be installed to make this plugin run: To Be COmpleted